 Rich snippets allow you to highlight extra information or provide further functionality for your website within the Google SERPs.
-Not only do rich snippets help your Google listing to stand out over competitors, it increases click through rates and conversion rates.
+Not only do rich snippets help your Google listing to stand out from competitors, it increases click-through rates and conversion rates.
 View the examples below, showing how rich snippets can be used within different industries.

 - Rich snippet used to show reviews of your specific products

 - eBay use a search engine rich snippet to browse for products within their website

 - Ents24, a ticket-selling website, use rich snippets to show the latest events happening in your area

 If an e-commerce website isn’t sending regular email newsletters out, they’re doing it all wrong.
 According to Shopify, 7% of all e-commerce transactions stem from email marketing.
 Second, only to organic search, that is a large percentage of sales to miss out on.

 Email marketing should be used on a regular, (but not overwhelmingly) basis, and should contain information about new products, special offers, perhaps a link to your latest blog article.
 Overall, it should provide the receiver with something useful.